 “Researchers mention that there’s not a lot of prostate cancer in the Chinese population, but other studies have certainly found a strong correlation between dairy and prostate cancer,” Herby says.
 Take, for instance, this study from the American Journal of Clinical Nutrition, which found that a high intake of dairy products increases a man’s prostate cancer risk.

-Possible Reasons Why Dairy Increases Risk of Cancer
+Why Can Dairy Increase the Risk of Cancer?

-Researchers in the above study are quick to note that their results don’t prove cause and effect.
+Researchers in the first study were quick to note that their results don’t prove cause and effect.
 In other words, they can’t say dairy causes cancer.
 However there are numerous reasons dairy has been linked to cancer, and how compounds in dairy may be the culprits.

-First, dairy contains an insulin-like growth factor, IGF-1which is designed to help a baby cow grow seven times its size.
+Dairy contains an insulin-like growth factor, IGF-1, which is designed to help a baby cow grow seven times its size.
 That’s beneficial if you’re a cow – but not if you’re a human.
 “IGF-1 makes cancer cells grow in the body,” Herby says.

 Another possible reason that dairy may be associated with cancer is that dairy contains the hormone estrogen.
 That’s because cows are being milked beyond their natural cycle, and farmers make sure cows produce milk until they get pregnant again.
 The hormones in the milk get passed to you, through yogurt, cheese, cream cheese, and any milk product.